-Planning to raise kids in NYC?
+Planning to move to NYC with kids?
 While the Big Apple might not be the first place that comes to mind when you think of family-friendly areas, New York City does have safe and affordable neighborhoods with great schools, lush green spaces, and budget-friendly housing.
-If you’re hoping to settle down and start a family in the metro, here are the best neighborhoods in New York City for families in each borough!
+If you’re hoping to settle down with children in the city, here are the best family neighborhoods in NYC for families in each borough!

 - Home Price: $358,962 median purchase price; $1,305 median monthly rent

-- Crime Rate: Safer than 85% of cities in New York
+- Crime Rate: Safer than 73% of New York City neighborhoods

-If you’re looking for affordable housing and room to roam, The Bronx is the NYC hidden gem for you!
-Located right at the edge of North Manhattan, Riverdale is one of the best neighborhoods in the Bronx for families.
+If you’re looking for affordable housing and room to roam, The Bronx is the borough for you!
+Located right at the edge of North Manhattan, Riverdale is one of the most family-friendly neighborhoods in NYC.
 It’s not just the quick commute that makes the area an awesome place to live, but also the leafy trees, Hudson River views, and friendly neighbors that contribute to Riverdale’s charming aesthetic.
 Kids can get their education nearby at Horace Mann School, Riverdale Country School, and The Bronx High School of Science.
-Riverdale is also one of the best places to buy a home in New York City, if you’re dreaming of purchasing a spacious single-family Colonial or Tudor-style house with a yard.
+Riverdale is also one of the best places to buy a home in New York City if you’re dreaming of purchasing a spacious single-family Colonial or Tudor-style house with a yard.

 Things to Do in Riverdale

 Visit the Van Cortlandt House Museum to take a self-guided tour of the 18th-century home and learn more about the history of Van Cortlandt Park.
 Head over to Riverdale Stables, where kids can join the After School Riding Program or the entire family can take private lessons.
 Schedule a tee time, practice your swing at the driving range, or refine your skills on the putting green at Mosholu Golf Course.
 Drop kids off for dance class, summer camp, or to audition for a play at Riverdale Rising Stars.
 Stop at Liebman’s Deli for Kosher menu items, including a Frankfurter, Stuffed Cabbage, and Hungarian Goulash.
-Or order kombucha on tap, indulge in a Dulche De Leche Mousse, or visit on Sunday for farm-to-table brunch at Moss Café.
+Or order Wild Kombucha, indulge in Chia Pudding, or visit on Sunday for farm-to-table brunch at Moss Café.

-Moving to NYC?
+Moving to NYC with kids?
 Extra Space Storage has convenient storage facility locations throughout the New York boroughs that can help with your transition.
 Find a storage unit near you!